Nick0778/jak-project/README.md

 ![png12](https://github.com/user-attachments/assets/4368c331-f0d7-421e-a867-ecbec33ee831)

 Also, in case you are confused and want to understand better about `hover-nav-network` and how they really work, I recommend you to check this: https://en.m.wikipedia.org/wiki/Adjacency_list.
-This explains about `Adjacency List` which is basically what `hover-nav-network` are.
+This explains about `Adjacency List` which is basically what `hover-nav-network` is.
 It's interesting to check them in game and analyze in code for better understanding how they are defined.
 Another useful thing is the following: https://www.calculatorsoup.com/calculators/geometry-solids/distance-two-points.php.
 This is an calculator used for calculating the distance between two 3D points, which can be useful for setting the distance between two coordinates in those `:dist` from `hover-nav-network`.

 Next, the following images shows the example I made for allocating the `hover-nav-network` used in the example hover battle in memory, while the level is being loaded.